Learn the benefits of embracing gratitude and how to practice it each and every day by showing appreciation and returning kindness.

-This is just a short list to spark your own creativity.
-People from your past, older relatives, neighbors, kids’ teachers and other meaningful people in your life should be considered as recipients for your words of gratitude.
+This is just a shortlist to spark your own creativity.
+People from your past, older relatives, neighbors, kids’ teachers, and other meaningful people in your life should be considered as recipients of your words of gratitude.
 If possible, try to take on this practice daily, at least for a while.
 You’ll see the momentum can lead to some pretty amazing results.

 Gratitude really is an attitude and sometimes it needs a bit of an adjustment.
 I hope these ideas will set you on the way to enjoying the benefits that come from daily gratitude.
 Let me know how it’s helped in the comments below.

 18 thoughts on “Gratitude Is An Attitude”

 I love this post!
 For the past year I have been trying to incorporate gratitude on a daily basis.
 I try to write down a few things each day that I am thankful for.
 It really does help change your mindset!

 Thank you, Jaimie!
 It really does make a huge difference.
 Keep up the good work 🙂

 I have to speak at a toastmasters meeting this week.
 Guess what topic am I going to talk about.
 Gratitude.
 Love.
 This article.

 Great post!
 I love gratitude and affirmation practice first thing in the morning.
 Such a powerful way to start the day!